Cybersecurity and Data Privacy Protection

 Personal Data Protection Management

-We place high importance on personal data protection to prevent data owners from being harmed by the use of data for improper purposes.
-The Bank has established principles and practices for personal data protection in accordance with the requirements of the Personal Data Protection Act (PDPA) and other relevant regulations.
-We have assigned responsible personnel for reviewing and monitoring data, granting of access rights, sorting and classifying data into different degree of risk along with establishing corresponding personal data security measures that are consistent with the degree of risk and potential impacts from a breach of personal data privacy.
-We have identified personal data risk as one of the Bank’s key risks and have assigned the Data Protection Office and Data Protection Officer (DPO) to participate in the risk management process, from risk identification to risk management and risk control.
+We place the highest priority on the protection of personal data to prevent data subjects from being harmed by the misuse or unlawful exploitation of personal information.
+We have established principles and operational guidelines for personal data security that are fully aligned with the Personal Data Protection Act (PDPA) and other relevant regulations.
+The Bank has assigned responsible personnel for reviewing and monitoring data.
+Requirements have also been set up on the granting of access rights, and the sorting and classification of data in order to establish different corresponding personal data security measures that are consistent with the degree of risk and potential impacts from a breach of personal data privacy.
+We have identified personal data risk as one of the Bank’s key risks and have assigned the Data Protection Office and Data Protection Officer (DPO) to participate in the risk management process, from risk identification to risk management and risk controls.

-To ensure that the Bank’s supervision of personal data protection is in accordance with relevant laws and in line with the Bank’s policies and practices, we have clearly defined the duties and responsibilities of the Board of Directors, senior executives, and relevant departments.
-We undertake risk control according to the Three Lines of Defense principle and ensure that the audit of personal data protection is conducted by the Audit and Control Division working independently of the units that collect, use and disclose personal data.
-In addition, the Bank has established a Data Protection Office under the Compliance Unit and appointed a DPO to be in charge of personal data protection.
+To ensure transparent and effective governance of personal data protection in compliance with the Bank’s internal practices and relevant laws and regulations, the Bank has clearly defined the roles and responsibilities of the Board of Directors, senior executives, and relevant departments in personal data protection.
+The Bank undertakes risk control according to the Three Lines of Defense principle and ensures that the audit of personal data protection is conducted by the Audit and Control Division working independently of the units that collect, use and disclose personal data.
+In addition, the Bank has established a Data Protection Office under the Compliance Unit and appointed a DPO to be in charge of personal data.

 Personal Data Protection Policy and Standards

-The Bank has established a consent form that specifies details and objectives regarding the collection, use and disclosure of the personal data of a data subject so that the data subject can consider this before giving consent, prior to or during data processing (such consent is the data subject’s choice and will not in any way be a requirement for using the Bank’s services).
-Additionally, we also monitor the usage of customers’ personal data for secondary purposes as allowed by relevant laws, such as marketing, research and analysis for the purpose of improving the quality of products and services.
-Note that 77 percent of the Bank’s customers gave consent to the use of their personal data for secondary purposes.
+We have established a consent form that specifies details and objectives regarding the collection, use and disclosure of the personal data of a data subject so that the data subject can consider this before giving consent, prior to or during data processing (such consent is the data subject’s choice and will not in any way be a requirement for using the Bank’s services).
+Additionally, we also monitor the data used for secondary purposes as allowed by relevant laws and with consent, such as marketing activities and data analytics to develop products and services.
+As of the reporting period, 88 percent of the Bank’s customers have provided consent for the use of their personal data for secondary purposes.

-To promote clarity, orderliness and responsiveness, we have established guidelines, procedures and responsible persons to respond to personal data breaches according to regulatory requirements and the Bank’s personal data protection policy.
-A personal data breach report form has also been established for the unit detecting the incident to fill in for reporting to its responsible supervisor in charge for further submission to the DPO.
+We have established clear guidelines and procedures, and designated responsible persons for responding to personal data breach incidents.
+A personal data breach reporting form has been established for completion by the unit detecting the incident and for reporting to the responsible supervisor in charge for further submission to the DPO.

-Promoting a Culture of IT Security, Cybersecurity and Personal Data Protection
+Fostering a Culture of Information Technology Security, Cybersecurity and Personal Data Protection

-We believe that fostering a culture of IT security, cybersecurity and personal data protection in the organization requires every employee to have the right knowledge and understanding of the subject.
+We believe that fostering a culture of information technology security, cybersecurity and personal data protection in the organization requires every employee to have the right knowledge and understanding of the subject.
 Therefore, we have taken the following measures or requirements to enhance knowledge and understanding:

-• All executives and employees receive mandatory training to raise awareness about cyber threat prevention and personal data protection.
-The training includes topics such as Personal Data Protection, Phishing Awareness, Phishing Emails, and Information Security and Cybersecurity (ISCS).
+• Implementing mandatory training programs for executives and employees to enhance awareness of cyber threat prevention and personal data protection.
+These include Personal Data Protection training, Phishing Email Awareness training, and Information Security and Cybersecurity training.

-• Employees in directly relevant units must attend personal data protection training specific to their roles
+• Requiring employees in relevant units to attend Personal Data Protection training specific to their roles.

-• The Cybersecurity Hero Season 1 event was organized to build an organizational cybersecurity culture that aims to build awareness among employees about the importance of cybersecurity and how to deal with cyber threats.
-This was done through various activities designed to teach employees to identify and report phishing emails and cyber threats impersonating the Bank in order to collect points to redeem prizes.
+• Organizing the Cybersecurity Hero Season 2 program, building on the success of Season 1, with the objective of encouraging behavioral change among employees to recognize the importance of cybersecurity awareness and how to deal with cyber threats.
+Activities included reporting phishing emails and cyber threats impersonating the Bank in order to collect points to redeem prizes.

 TOOLS & ASSISTANCE